 Dairy farmers throughout the State have been participating in Cornell Cooperative Extension's farm business summary and analysis program since the early 1950's.
 Each participating farmer receives a comprehensive business summary and analysis of his or her farm business.
-The information in this report represents an average of the data submitted from farms in the Western Plain region.
+The information in this report represents an average of the data submitted from farms in the Central New York and Central Plain regions.